HIPAA Notice of Privacy Practices

 Right to Paper Copy of this Notice:

-• Paper copies are available upon written request.
+• Paper copies are available upon request.
+You can access an electronic version of this Notice at www.greaterbostondermatology.com.

 Right to Inspect and Copy PHI: